 FINDING: As shown in the Enclaves maps (attached Exhibit A to staff report), there are 10 unique territories relevant to Phoenix which meet these standards for enclave annexation.
 As shown on the maps, Enclaves A-F and H-J are all completely surrounded by the corporate boundaries of the City of Phoenix, and, as shown on the Territories to be Annexed maps (attached Exhibit B to staff report), are proposed to be annexed in their entirety.
-Enclave G is surrounded by the corporate boundaries of the City of Phoenix, the corporate boundaries of the City of Medford, and a portion of Bear Creek.
+Enclave G is surrounded by the corporate boundaries of the City of Phoenix, and a portion of Bear Creek.
 Only the portions of Enclave G located within the UGB of Phoenix are proposed to be annexed as only these areas are eligible for annexation to Phoenix.